Intervertebral disc pain

 A minimally invasive treatment option

-We offer a variety of minimally invasive decompression and stabilization procedures to help treat degenerating discs and other common spine conditions.
-These outpatient procedures are a safer and effective alternative to traditional open spine surgery due to the smaller incision and muscle-sparing techniques used.
+We offer a range of minimally invasive decompression and stabilization procedures to treat degenerating discs and other common spine conditions.
+These outpatient procedures are a safer and effective alternative to traditional open spine surgery^ due to the smaller incision and muscle-sparing techniques used.

-Contact us for more information and for a no-cost MRI review* to determine if you are a candidate for our minimally invasive spine surgery.
+Reach out to our caring team for more information and for a free MRI review* to determine if you are a potential candidate for our minimally invasive spine surgery.
 Let us help you take the next step toward pain relief and wellness.